 No subject-specific entrance requirements

-All applicants for Architecture are required to take written and practical assessments at interview.
+All applicants for Architecture are required to take an assessments at interview, if invited to interview.

 - Further details about the assessments can be found on the University website here.